prockley/prockley.github.io/_posts/2014-12-15-LocationQuotient_Occupations.md

 ---

 This information was originally presented entirely in Tableau Public - this can be seen [here](http://public.tableausoftware.com/shared/NZYBYF4QT?:display_count=no).
-Technical details and data can be found under the 'i' at the bottom left of the page.
+Technical details and data can be found under the '__i__' at the bottom left of the page.